-Spotlight Stock Market ("the Marketplace") aims to be clear and predictable, and to provide companies with guidance on how the Marketplace interprets these regulations.
+Spotlight Stock Market (the "Marketplace") aims to be clear and predictable, and to provide companies with guidance on how the Marketplace interprets these regulations.
 We believe this will enhance compliance among our companies, thereby also increasing confidence and interest among investors.
-This document constitutes the regulations of the Marketplace ("the Regulations") and sets out the requirements that the Marketplace pose on companies that are, or intend to be, listed ("the Company") on the Marketplace.
+This document constitutes the regulations of the Marketplace (the "Regulations") and sets out the requirements that the Marketplace pose on companies that are, or intend to be, listed (the "Company") on the Marketplace.
 In case of any discrepancies between the different language versions of the Regulations, the Swedish version takes precedence.

-Chapter 1 contains general provisions regarding listing of the Company and the information it must provide.
+Chapter 1 contains general provisions.
 Chapter 2 sets out listing requirements, which are an important part of the regulations for all companies that have, or wish to have, their shares listed on the Marketplace.
 Chapter 3 sets out rules for how companies continuously shall provide information about their operations to ensure that the market has access to the information required to form a view of the Company and its valuation.
 Chapter 4 describes the information that the Company always shall make publicly available, whether it is insider information or not.
 Chapter 5 specifies the cases in which the Company shall provide information to the Marketplace, even though the information does not need to be publicly disclosed.
 Chapter 6 sets out general provisions regarding when a company's shares may be placed on the observation list, suspended from trading or delisted.
 Chapter 7 describes the rules which applies when a company breaches the Regulations, and the sanctions that may be imposed.
 The Disciplinary Committee of the Marketplace determines the imposing of sanctions.